Women's suffrage in Illinois: Work continues and ratification

-Chicago held a large suffrage parade on May 2, 1914 where around 15,000 women marched down Michigan Boulevard.
-Governor Dunne and the mayor of Chicago, Carter H. Harrison participated in the parade.
+Chicago held a large suffrage parade on May 2, 1914, where around 15,000 women marched down Michigan Boulevard.
+Governor Dunne and the mayor of Chicago, Carter Harrison IV participated in the parade.
 Nearly a thousand suffragists were invited to the La Salle Hotel for food, music and speeches.
 The parade showed that it was important for Illinois women to keep fighting for equal suffrage.

 During the 1916 Republican National Convention in Chicago, suffragists marched in a "rainy day suffrage parade" which was sponsored by NAWSA.
 The Woman's Party Convention in Chicago also took place in June 1916.
 The convention was held at the Blackstone Theater at the same time as the Republican convention.
 There were more than 11,000 attendees at the convention which eventually formed the National Women's Party (NWP).
 NWP planned to focus on pursuing a federal women's suffrage amendment.
 There was tension between the march organizers and women involved with forming NWP.
 NAWSA didn't want the NWP convention to take place at the same time as their march.
 The march started just as Republican delegates were leaving the convention.
 It was pouring rain, but the women still marched with umbrellas, raincoats and song.
 The end of the march had Carrie Chapman Catt give Senator William Borah the suffrage plank that NAWSA had prepared for the convention.
 This plank was subsequently adopted by the Republican convention.

 When the United States entered World War I in 1917, suffragists in Illinois stepped up to help the war effort.
 Trout worked as part of the leadership of the Women's Council of National Defense.
-In that year, Trout also worked with Catt in Washington, D.C. to help work on the federal amendment for women's suffrage.
+In that year, Trout also worked with Catt in Washington, D.C., to help work on the federal amendment for women's suffrage.

 Several states competed to become the first to ratify the Nineteenth Amendment.
 Illinois ratified the amendment on June 10, 1919.
 Illinois beat the state of Wisconsin by only an hour and also beat Michigan, who ratified the same day.
 In the Senate, the amendment was ratified unanimously and in the House, only 3 legislators voted against.
 Suffragists packed the General Assembly gallery and unfurled suffrage banners when the amendment was passed.
 While Illinois voted first, the state of Wisconsin was the first state to finalize the ratification process.

 NAWSA held their Victory Convention in Chicago on February 14, 1920.
 On that day, Catt created the League of Women Voters (LWV).
-Illinois suffragist and artist, Adelaide Johnson, unveiled her women's suffrage monument in Washington, D.C. on February 6, 1921.
+Illinois suffragist and artist, Adelaide Johnson, unveiled her women's suffrage monument in Washington, D.C., on February 6, 1921.